Sandeepkasturi/AutoBot-Code-Editor/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 Feel free to customize and distribute!

 ## Troubleshooting